 10. Recent average temperature and humidity figures at nearby Astoria are taken from http://www.climate-zone.com/climate/united-states/oregon/astoria/.
 It should be remembered that the Lewis and Clark expedition took place during the declining years of the Little Ice Age that had peaked in the mid-18th century and would be history by 1850.
 Meat-drying procedures and standards are from The Food and Agriculture Organization (FAO) of the United Nations, FAO Animal Production and Health Paper 79, a Manual on simple methods of meat preservation.

 11. The definition of the compound noun "buckskin" in the OED (Oxford English Dictionary) erroneously states that buckskin is "leather made from the skin of a buck," obviously on the premise that the initial component of the compound noun refers to "the male of several animals."
 Here the OED errs by exclusion: a male deer, antelope, or rabbit is called a buck, but a male elk or bison is called a bull, and the hide of either of the latter two can also be made into "buckskin."
 In fact, the "buck" in buckskin properly refers to the object defined in both elements of the third of the OED's eleven different meanings of the nominative case of that noun.
-A "buck" in that sense is defined as "a vat in which to steep clothes in lye," as well as "[l]ye in which linen, yarn, or cloth" — or the skin of a large quadruped, either male or female — "is steeped or boiled as a first step in the process of buck-washing."
+A "buck" in that sense is defined as a solution of "[l]ye in which linen, yarn, or cloth" — or the skin of a large quadruped, either male or female — "is steeped or boiled as a first step in the process of buck-washing."
 An explanation of the processes of buck-washing and brain-tanning will be found in Matt Richards, "Traditional Tanners," at www.braintan.com (accessed February 22, 2014), in "Tan Your Own"/"Wet Scrape vs. Dry Scrape."

 16. In parts of 18th-century Britain, and among American Colonists who had come from certain places in the British Isles, speakers persisted in eliding the rhotic sound when it occurred before a consonant.
-That might account for the missing /r/ in Clark's phonetic spelling of "board" (if it wasn't merely a slip of his pen).
+That might account for the missing /r/ in Clark's phonetic spelling of "board"—if it wasn't merely a slip of Clark's pen.
 The sound of it is still characteristic of New Englanders from southern Massachusetts to New Hampshire.
 Dictionary of American Regional English, s.v. "board."